 Property settlement can be filed before the divorce or after the divorce, while the latter can only be filed after the marriage and does not include de facto relationship.
 Property settlement can also be executed by parties to a marriage that has been declared void by the court.
 It is required that at least one party to property settlement is an Australian citizen or resident.

-To file an application for divorce, the separating couple has 12 months after the date they parted ways.
-Within this prescribed period, which is also known as “cooling off” period, the divorcing couples can already resolve issue on the division of their properties by filing property settlement application in court or within them.
+To apply for divorce, the separating couple has 12 months after the date they parted ways.
+Within this prescribed period, which is also known as “cooling off” period, the divorcing couples can already resolve the issue on the division of their properties by filing property settlement application in court or within them.

-If during the 12 month period the couple did not file an application for property settlement and their divorce paper was later filed in court and if there was a decree of divorce issued, they have only 12 months to settle their property or file spousal maintenance if the same was not included in the divorce proceedings.
+If during the 12 month period the couple did not apply for property settlement and their divorce paper was later filed in court and if there was a decree of divorce issued, they have only 12 months to settle their property or submit spousal maintenance if the same was not included in the divorce proceedings.
 There are few instances that the court permits the filing of the application for property settlement beyond the 12 month period after the issuance of the decree of divorce.

 In resolving the application for property settlement, the court will consider the following: the assets of the couples, liabilities of each party and their financial resources.

 After determining the financial capabilities of the parties as well as their assets, the court will then perform the two-step process:

 - Identification of the respective contributions of the parties (both financial and non-financial aspect) and allocation of percentage division in the total property